AC Milan CEO Adriano Galliani has refuted claims that Kevin-Prince Boateng is on the verge of signing for Monaco.

-The Ghana international, 26, has been linked with a switch to Stade Louis II in recent weeks, speculation that has since intensified after it was revealed Galliani had traveled to the Principality.
+The Ghana international, 26, has been linked with a switch to Stade Louis II in recent weeks, speculation that has since intensified after it was revealed Galliani had travelled to the principality.

 However, the 68-year-old insisted it was not business which lead him to Monaco and expects the former Tottenham midfielder - whose contract runs out in 2014 - to remain at San Siro beyond this summer.

-"There have been no requests for Boateng," Galliani told Sky Sport.
+"There have been no requests for Boateng," he told Sky Sport.
 "No clubs have tabled an offer for him and he has not expressed a desire to leave.

 "There was no meeting with Monaco.
 I just went for a courtesy visit but nobody believes me."